anuragkj/GDSC/README.md

-# GDSC_BPDC_Website
-Official Website for GDSC BITS Dubai Campus
+Official website for GDSC BPDC